39 Ghoulishly Creepy Halloween Cocktails That Wow in 2025

 7. Death in the Afternoon

-These Halloween cocktails have a special story behind them.
-Legend has it that the notorious author, Ernest Hemingway, created them.
-It's not too much of a stretch as his favorite drinks were daiquiris, so it comes as no surprise that he would create such a delicious drink, named after one of his novels.
-Start by pouring about a quarter to a half of an ounce of absinthe into a Champagne flute or daiquiri class and then add about four ounces of Champagne or similar sparkling wine for a light and bubbly effect with powerful pizzazz.
+Start by pouring about a quarter to a half of an ounce of absinthe into a Champagne flute or daiquiri glass and then add about four ounces of Champagne (or similar sparkling wine) for a light and bubbly effect with powerful pizzazz.
 The name alone just screams Halloween cocktails.

 Halloween Cocktails With Vodka